Template Variables

 3. Validate Parameter Types

-Copy # Use typed path parameters for validation
+# Use typed path parameters for validation

 path: /users/:id|int/orders/:orderId|uuid